 PH 763: Epidemiology for Equity (3 credits)

-Content Electives – Choose one (three credits minimum)
+Content Electives — Choose one (3 credits minimum)

 PH 762: Environmental Epidemiology (3 credits)

 PH 769: Critical Perspectives on Nutritional Epidemiology and the Food System (3 credits)